Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 4.2.1 Floats

-LATEX automatically floats Tables and Figures, depending on how much space is left on the page at the point that they are processed.
-If there is not enough room on the current page, the float is by default moved to the top of the next page.
+Formatted pages (as in PDFs) are a fixed size, so LATEX automatically moves Floats to the nearest available space, depending on a ) how much space is left on the page at the point that they are processed and b ) any recommendations you make in the options to the figure or table (or other) environment.
+If there is not enough room on the current page, the float is moved to the top of the next page.

-In this example you can see a Table requested to go here(!) or if not, at the top of the page; and a Figure requested to go at the bottom of the page or if necessary, on the next full page by itself.
+In this example you can see a Table requested to go here(!) or at the top of the page; and a Figure requested to go at the bottom of the page or on the next full page by itself.

 \begin{table}[!ht]